RMpolski/nplab_drivers/README.md

 Instructions on installation: (based on here, with a few changes and clarifications https://qcodes.github.io/Qcodes/start/index.html)

 First delete the environment.yml folder in the cloned Qcodes repository (top-level folder), and replace it with the environment.yml file in this nplab_drivers repository (download this file separately and do a copy/paste).
-This allows the live plotting through pyqtgraph to work well by maintaining the old versions of a few packages.
+This allows the live plotting through pyqtgraph to work well by maintaining the old versions of a few packages, and it adds the pyserial package.

 Use a prompt to enter the first folder of the cloned Qcodes repository folder.
 Then make an environment: